 Through experienced programming that is tailored to your needs and abilities in a friendly social environment, you’ll meet people, learn skills that you can transfer to all areas of your life, and most of all, have fun!

 We offer programs for beginners to advanced, including workshops and exhibitions.
-There is so much to gain from learning together in a supportive group environment – develop your teamwork skills, concentration or ability to communicate with others.
+Develop your teamwork skills, concentration or ability to communicate with others in a supportive group environment.

 Click on a workshop for more details